jorcuad/croke.es/content/post/cryptex.md

 ![Cutting the corners og the teeth rail](/images/cryptex/railcorner.jpg)

-* Introduce the steppers in the outer core holes, probably you will broke some of them doing it, so print more than 30 is recommendable.
+* Introduce the steppers in the outer core holes, probably you will broke some of them doing it, so, printing more than 30 is recommendable.

 * Now, you should be able to assemble all the parts in a functional cryptex.